St. Louis, MO

 which begins 45 minutes before each concert.

-Tickets can be purchased for the St. Louis Holiday Brass only by sending in the mailed ticket form.
-If you would like to receive the ticket order form, please subscribe to our mailing list.
+Tickets can be purchased for the St. Louis Holiday Brass only by sending in the mailed ticket form which can be downloaded by clicking HERE.
 For any questions, you can call Holiday Brass St. Louis at 314-966-8671.

 The address to mail the ticket order forms is: